fastly/performance-observer-polyfill/README.md

 ```

 ## Caveats
-As the polypill implements the PerformanceObserver interface by falling back to polling the Performance Timeline via a call to `window.performance.getEntries()` we are limited to only expose timeline entry types that are supported by `getEntries()`.
-Therefore the polypill can only be used to observe the entry types: `navigation`, `resource` and `mark`.
+As the polyfill implements the PerformanceObserver interface by falling back to polling the Performance Timeline via a call to `window.performance.getEntries()` we are limited to only expose timeline entry types that are supported by `getEntries()`.
+Therefore the polyfill can only be used to observe the entry types: `navigation`, `resource` and `mark`.
 Newer entry types such as `paint` are only exposed by the native PerformanceObserver implementation and thus not polyfillable.

 ## Development